-This leaflet tells you about the procedure known as a subtotal colectomy.
+This leaflet tells you about the procedure known as a panproctocolectomy.
 It explains what is involved and some of the common complications that are associated with bowel surgery.
-It is not intended to replace any discussion between you and the health care team, but is to be used as a guide in addition to what is discussed.
+It is not intended to replace any discussion between you and your healthcare team, but is to be used as a guide in addition to what we discuss with you.